Open-Source-Community/iusegit/Cheatsheet.md

 * `git remote set-url <remote name> <new url>` Changes remote url
 * `git remote rm <remote name>` Removes remote

+## Undoing Changes
+Use these to when you mess things up and want to revert back to a previous commit.
+Be careful **Try you best not to change history** unless absolutely necessary.
+Checkout the beautiful [Atlasian documentation](https://www.atlassian.com/git/tutorials/undoing-changes) for more details.
+* `git revert <commit id>` Produces a new commit that undoes everything that was done in the provided commit.
+It's a safe way to undo changes without changing commit history.
+* `git reset --hard` removes all the changes you made and reverts you back to the last commit.
+You cannot undo this.
+* `git reset --hard <commit id>` removes all the changes you made and reverts you back to the commit you stated. **Do not do this unless absolutely necessary** This will cause you so much pain if you're working with a team.
+* `git reset <commit id>` This is called a soft reset.
+Do it to revert back to a certain commit but keeping the changes unstaged (ready to be added and committed).

 ## Other useful stuff
 * `git fetch` fetches all remote changes, tags and branches without merging with the current branch.
 I usually use this to grab all remote branches and then merge one of them to master.